Polycarp’s Letter to the Philippians

 By Kelly McDonald, Jr.

 In April 2020, we wrote a couple of articles testifying to the weighty witness of Polycarp.
+Click HERE to read the first one where we discuss how he fought against heresy.
+Click HERE to read the second article about his attempt to confront the Bishop of Rome about keeping Passover.
 One of these proofs is his Letter to the Philippians.
 Between 110 and 140 AD, Polycarp, the Bishop of Smyrna wrote a letter to the Philippians.
 In it, he affirmed keeping the commandments of God.

 This letter was considered so valuable to the early Church that even as late as 400 AD it was routinely read in churches throughout Asia.
 Jerome, writing about that time says this about Polycarp and the Letter to the Philippians: